CoronaWhy/task-geo/README.md

 ## About CoronaWhy

-CoronaWhy is a crowd-sourced team of over 350 engineers, researchers, project managers, and all sorts of other professionals with diverse backgrounds who joined forces to tackle the greatest global problem of today--understanding and conquering the COVID-19 pandemic.
+CoronaWhy is a crowd-sourced team of over 550 engineers, researchers, project managers, and all sorts of other professionals with diverse backgrounds who joined forces to tackle the greatest global problem of today--understanding and conquering the COVID-19 pandemic.
 This team formed in response to the Kaggle CORD-19 competition to synthesize the flood of new knowledge being generated every day about COVID-19.
 The goal for the organization is to inform policy makers and care providers about how to combat this virus with knowledge from the latest research at their disposal.

 ## About CoronaWhy Task Geo Tea,

-The Geo Task Team is a subgroup of the CoronaWhy team, it's formed by a group of multidisciplinar people from across the world focused on understand how the many different geography-related factors may affect the spread of the virus.
+The Geo Task Team is a subgroup of the CoronaWhy team, it is formed by an interdisciplinary group of volunteers from across the world focused on understand how the many different geography-related factors may affect the spread of the virus.

 The team is currently being led by Daniel (@DanielRobertNicoud) and Manuel (@ManuelAlvarezC), please direct any inquiries or issues with permissions to either of these two.